-(tailings) programs.
-The areas of bedrock resource upgrade drilling are located in the Mine Zone, updated mineral resource estimates for both the bedrock and tailings deposits.
+The resource upgrade component of recommended Phase II work is followed by completion of updated mineral resource estimates for both the bedrock and tailings deposits.
 These would form the basis of a recommended subsequent PEA.
 A requirement for additional core drilling is anticipated at this stage to support geotechnical, engineering, and metallurgical studies.
-The

-240 Zone and Connector Zone of the main deposit area.
-Tailings 1 and 2 deposits are the focus entire exploration holding through Phase I programs, with this being addressed through core drilling plus geophysical, geological and geochemical survey programs appropriate to the targets.
+The Phase II program also includes continued assessment of exploration opportunities defined on the entire exploration holding through Phase I programs, with this being addressed through core drilling plus geophysical, geological and geochemical survey programs appropriate to the targets.

-The resource upgrade component of recommended Phase II work is followed by completion of in Table 26-2.
+Phase II program expenditures are estimated to total CDN \$3,140,000 and are presented below in Table 26-2.
 The cost estimate provided for the PEA is "order of magnitude" in nature only and recognizes the need for detailed geological, geotechnical, environmental, metallurgical and engineering program inputs.
 It includes assessment of bedrock deposits, tailings deposits and related construction aggregate potential.
 The PEA cost estimate in Table 26-2 does not reflect detailed scoping of costs specifically for the Hope Brook project.